 - 2.1.
 An overharvest situation occurs when: - 2.1.1.
 The female proportion in the annual harvest is greater than 50% of the recommended quota,

 - 2.1.2.
-The male proportion in the annual harvest is in excess of the total recommended quota, or - 2.1.3 A combination of the male and female harvest exceeds the total recommended quota. - 2.2.
-An overharvest (males and females combined) over the TAH, or when the number of females taken is over 50%, results in a reduction of the quota the following year either by the number of bears over the TAH or by the number of females that exceed 50% of the recommended quota, whichever is more.
+The male proportion in the annual harvest is in excess of the total recommended quota, or - 2.1.3 A combination of the male and female harvest exceeds the total recommended quota.

 3. Implementation